 In 1941, David Tink b.1938 and his brother John were sent to live with their widowed grandmother Gertrude Hannah Whiterod, at West End, Borth.
 As David said, “If it hadn’t been for Hitler I would not have been a Borth boy”!
 David was educated at Upper Borth Primary School under the benevolent dictatorship of Mr James the headmaster, then Ardwyn Grammar School and later HMS Conway Merchant Navy Cadet School on the Menai Straits.

 David had become increasingly interested in the sea, partly from reading and listening to his godmother Muriel Kind’s stories of her naval experiences.
-David then joined the Sea Cadet Corps in Aberystwyth and learnt to sail and pull cutters and whalers.
-Visits to warships paying courtesy visits to Aberystwyth also fuelled his interest in ships.
-He remembers visiting the battleships Duke of York and Anson, the destroyers Wizard, Diamond and Relentless, the frigate Fleetwood and the American destroyer Zellars.
-In 1953 just before his 15th birthday, he passed the entrance exam to the Conway.
-In addition to standard school subjects, cadets were taught navigation, chart work, seamanship, signals, ship construction and engineering.
+David joined the Sea Cadet Corps in Aberystwyth and learnt to sail and pull cutters and whalers.
+Visits to warships paying courtesy calls to Aberystwyth also fuelled his interest in ships.
+He remembers touring the battleships Duke of York and Anson, the destroyers Wizard, Diamond and Relentless, the frigate Fleetwood and the American destroyer Zellars.
+In 1953 just before his 15th birthday, he passed the entrance exam to enter H.M.S.Conway Cadet School In addition to standard school subjects, cadets were taught navigation, chart work, seamanship, signals, ship construction and engineering.

 After a while at Conway, David was promoted to junior cadet captain (boats), and as far as he was concerned it was idyllic!
 He was now responsible for overseeing the maintenance, rigging and cleanliness of all boats.
 David coxed the heavy duty cutter, and was stroke oarsman of the captain’s gig and could take out any of the craft at any time, so rather than engage in athletics or cricket, he spent all his free time on the water.
 In his final term, he was promoted to deputy chief cadet captain.